 You cannot use the same service configuration for both versions in this case, and you must manually create the service configuration for each separate version of your game, in Partner Center.

 To enable Xbox Live services, you will need to obtain several IDs to configure your development kit and your title.
 These can be obtained by doing Xbox Live service configuration.

-If you do not currently have a title in XDP or Partner Center, see the above section Xbox Live Service Configuration portals for guidance.
+If you do not currently have a title at Partner Center, see the above section Xbox Live Service Configuration portals for guidance.

 There are three IDs which are critical for development of titles and applications for Xbox One: the sandbox ID, the Title ID, and the SCID.

-While it is necessary to have a sandbox ID to use a development kit, the Title ID and SCID are not required for initial development but are required for any use of Xbox Live services.
-We therefore recommend that you obtain all three at once.
+It is necessary to have a sandbox ID to use a development kit.
+However, the Title ID and SCID are not required for initial development, but are required for any use of Xbox Live services.
+We therefore recommend that you obtain all three IDs at once.